rubyonjets/jets/docs/_docs/install.md

 ### AWS CLI

 The AWS CLI is required.
-You can install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) via pip.
+You can install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+Here's a few ways to install it.

     pip install awscli --upgrade --user

+Or with Homebrew on macOS:

+    brew install awscli

 Then [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

     aws configure